-Phi Theta Kappa, International Honor Society of the Two-Year College, is recognized by the American Association of Community Colleges as the official honor society for two-year colleges.
+Phi Theta Kappa, International Honor Society of the Two-Year College, is recognized by the American Association of Community Colleges as the official honor society for twoyear colleges.
 Its purpose is to recognize and encourage scholarship among associate degree students having at least a 3.50 GPA.
-Phi Theta Kappa provides the intellectual climate for exchange of ideas and ideals, lively fellowship, development of leadership and stimulation of interest in continuing academic excellence.
+To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service for an intellectual climate to exchange ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.
 Alpha Xi Epsilon, the DCC chapter of Phi Theta Kappa, was chartered in 1988.